top of page

 Land Ice & Icebergs

-Over the last few years, I've been trying to understand better how glaciers, ice shelves, and icebergs decay.
-My interest here is mostly focused on how the ice interacts with the ocean, and how such interactions can speed up or slow down the melt and break up of glaciers or icebergs.
+Over the last few years, we've been trying to understand better how glaciers, ice shelves, and icebergs decay.
+Our interest here is mostly focused on how the ice interacts with the ocean, and how such interactions can speed up or slow down the melt and break up of glaciers or icebergs.

-I have worked on this topic using theory, numerical models, field observations, satellite data, and small-scale lab experiments.
-My interest in these questions was partially sparked during field work in Baffin Bay in 2012, which led us to study the decay mechanisms of large tabular icebergs.
-Since then we've published a series of papers on the drift and breakup of icebergs, and we are continuing this work as part of a current NSF grant (in collaboration with Alistair Adcroft and his group at Princeton University).
+We have worked on this topic using theory, numerical models, field observations, satellite data, and small-scale lab experiments.
+Our interest in these questions was partially sparked during field work in Baffin Bay in 2012, which led us to study the decay mechanisms of large tabular icebergs.
+Since then we've published a series of papers on the drift and breakup of icebergs, and we have continued this work with the support from a series of NSF grants, that helped us investigate the breakup of large icebergs, the wave erosion of ice cliffs, and most recently the size distribution of icebergs from Antarctica and Greenland (through an NSF CAREER award).

 One highlight of this work was the realization that differential melt at the front of glaciers and at iceberg edges can trigger large-scale calving processes.
 We've described this process as the "footloose mechanism", and studied its importance for ice shelves, glaciers, and icebergs.